kazurayam/materialstore-examples/docs/index.md

 3.  take a screenshot and save the PNG image into the `store` directory.

-4.  and do SEND; wait for the response
+4.  and push SEND key; wait for the response

-5.  take another screenshot and save it into the `store` directory
+5.  once the Search Result page is shown, take another screenshot and save it into the `store` directory

-6.  compile an HTML report that renders the 2 PNG files with the metadata (URL etc)
+6.  compile an HTML report that renders the 2 materials (screenshots in PNG).

+7.  the report will show metadata of the materials, such as URL of web pages.

 <!-- -->